cinchy-co/Documentation/guides-for-using-cinchy/additional-guides/system-properties.md

 Please note that this table is case sensitive.
 {% endhint %}

-## 2. Configuring the Table Values
+## Configure the table values

 The System Properties requirements can be changed by an admin user simply by editing the 'Value' columns where applicable:

-### Default Time Zone
+### Default time zone

 Users can set their own time zones in their user profile.
-If a user does not set one up, the system default time zone will take effect.
-If this property does not exist or is invalid, the default time zone will default to UTC.
+If a user doesn't set one up, the system default time zone will take effect.
+If this property doesn't exist or is invalid, the default time zone will default to UTC.

-### Minimum Password Length
+### Minimum password length

 The minimum password length is 8 characters.
 The length will always default to 8 if an invalid value is provided, or if you attempt to set it to less than 8.
-This number can be changed (i.e. made higher than 8) in the 'Value' column to require users to have longer passwords.
+This number can be changed (made higher than 8) in the **Value** column to require users to have longer passwords.

-### Password Requires Symbols
+### Password requires symbols

 This property specifies whether symbols are required in a user's password.
-The 'Value' 0 means symbols aren't required and 1 means they are required.
+The 'Value' 0 means symbols aren't required and 1 means they're required.

-### Password Requires Numbers
+### Password requires numbers

 This property specifies whether numbers are required in a user's password.
-The 'Value' 0 means numbers aren't required and 1 means they are required.
+The 'Value' 0 means numbers aren't required and 1 means they're required.

 {% hint style="info" %}
 For a new password policy to take effect, you can set all user's **Password Expiration Timestamp** to yesterday.
 They will need to change their password the next time they attempt to log in.
 {% endhint %}

-### Password Expiration (Days)
+### Password expiration (days)

 This property specifies how many days until a password expires.
 This defaults to 90 but can be set to be shorter or longer by changing the number in the 'Value' column.

-### Password Attempts Allowed
+### Password attempts allowed

-This property specifies how many bad password attempts a user can make before they are locked out of the system.
+This property specifies how many bad password attempts a user can make before they're locked out of the system.
 The default is 3 but this can be set to be more or less attempts by changing the number in the 'Value' column.

-### System Lockout Duration (minutes)
+### System lockout duration (minutes)

 This property specifies how long a user is locked out of the system once they've run out of bad password attempts.
 The default is 15 minutes but this can be set to be shorter or longer by changing the number in the 'Value' column.